Melbourne Cup

 Already those in the know including the punters are predicting the likely Melbourne Cup field and keeping an eye on the updated Melbourne Cup ballot and order of entry is a good guide to what stayers will make the cut.

-The last chance for stayers to make the 2023 Melbourne Cup final field is Derby Day’s Group 3 Lexus Stakes (2500m) – now run as the Lexus Hotham Handicap.
+Previously, the last chance for stayers to make the 2024 Melbourne Cup final field was Derby Day’s Group 3 Lexus Stakes (2500m).
 The last Melbourne Cup winner to back-up off a run in the Lexus Stakes only three days before was Shocking (2009) who completed the double.
+In 2024 the Lexus Archer Stakes runs earlier in mid-September on Makybe Diva Stakes Day.

 Mark Zahra is the latest Melbourne Cup winning jockey saluting in 2023 on Without A Fight.